rogerpence/command-runner/README.md

     docker-compose -f docker-compose.yml -f docker-compose-remote-debug.yml up -d

-I need to do this a lot! command-runner reduces it to:
+I need to do this a lot. command-runner reduces it to:

     cr up-remote

+or, using command-runner's alias feature:

+    cr upr

 ## Inspiration